gomezcan/CSCGR/README.md

 # Co-expression-Signature-of-Combinatorial-Gene-Regulation (CSCGR)
-This repository contain description of primary data, processed data, and codes used to optain the main results of this project
+This repository contains a description of primary data, processed data, and codes used to obtain the main results of this project

 **Pipeline/summary of the analysis that were done in this work**